VinEckSie/VinEckSie/README.md

 ## 🚀 What I Build

-I design and ship Rust software focused on applied cryptography and command-line tooling for developers.
+I develop high-performance Rust software with a strong focus on systems programming and a growing specialization in cryptography.

 <br/>